Is this Hervey Road ? ..

 Oh yes, this certainly is Hervey Road as I was from there and grew up there.
 I sure miss it, and don't think by knocking it down made any improvement in Whitehawk either.

 This photo brings back memories i grew up in Hervey Road at No.76 there was a turning circle at the top for cars.
-I remember as a kid digging the cars out after a heavy snow fall in the 70s great times.

 Yes this is the top end of Hervey Road towards the turning circle.
 I can remember walking to the Whitehawk Schools not a care in the world and playing on the hills after.
 Does anyone remember making and racing go karts down the pathways at the top of the road.
 HAPPY DAYS!